-At time of planting, make sure to mix an organic soil amendment, such as mushroom compost, composted manure, or your own homemade compost at a 50/50 ratio with the soil removed from the planting hole.
-This will help to get your plants off to a good start by stimulating root growth. newly planted azaleas can also be watered with a solution of Root Stimulator.
+When planting azaleas, camellias and rhododendrons, at time of planting, make sure to mix an organic soil amendment, such as mushroom compost, composted manure, or your own homemade compost at a 50/50 ratio with the soil removed from the planting hole.
+This will help to get your plants off to a good start by stimulating root growth.
+Newly planted azaleas can also be watered with a solution of Root Stimulator.

 When to Fertilize

 During the first spring, fertilize your azaleas, camellias, and rhododendrons just as the buds start to pop some color.
 Fertilize again, if needed, lightly in late summer but no later than 2 months prior to the first frost in your area.
 Late feeding could encourage new growth that might be damaged by a freeze.

 Note: Because Encore Azaleas produce new flower buds every time new growth is produced, feed them right after each bloom cycle to encourage new growth and more flowers!

 What to Fertilize With